leancodepl/contractsgenerator/docs/guidelines.md

 The properties are generated as-is, even if they don't have getter/setter or if getter/setter is not public.
 Using anything else results in C#/contracts mismatch because client types _will_ have public getters and setters.

-### Do not use records

-Records introduce logic (structural equality) to your code, which cannot be translated.
-This might lead to broken contracts usage.

 ### Prefer `List` over array

 ### Prefer concrete types instead of interfaces